PecanProject/betydb-data-access/API/beta_API.md

 * A property for certain associated tables that are in a many-to-many or many-to-one relationship with this table.

-  For example, the value of each "site" property returned in a request to path `/api/beta/sites` will be an object containing the properties "associated citations ids", "associated sitegroup ids", "associated yield ids", etc.  The values of these properties are JSON arrays containing a list of id numbers.
+  For example, the value of each _site_ property returned in a request to path `/api/beta/sites` will be an object containing the properties "number of associated citations", "number of associated sitegroups", "number of associated yields", etc.
-  For example, the value of "associated yield ids" will be an array of all of the id numbers of yields associated with the given site.

-  Note that properties corresponding to join tables are usually omitted.
-For example, a "site" object will have a property "associated citation ids" but will omit the property for the `citations_sites` table that sets up that association.
+  Note that properties corresponding to join tables are generally omitted.
+For example, a "site" object will have a property "number of associated citations" but not "number of associated citations\_sites".

 * A `view_url` property.